Cap-Gap Extension

 The Cap-Gap Extension is an automatic extension of F-1 status and any current valid OPT work authorization for students who are the beneficiaries of a timely filed, cap-subject, H-1B petition that requests a change of status.

-The Cap-Gap Extension bridges the gap between the end of F-1 status and the start of H-1B status on October 1st, allowing the student to remain in F-1 status until September 30th.
-If the student is in a period of authorized Post-Completion or STEM OPT on the date the student becomes eligible for the cap-gap extension, the student’s Post-Completion or STEM OPT employment authorization is also automatically extended until September 30th.
+The Cap-Gap Extension bridges the gap between the end of F-1 status and the start of H-1B status, allowing the student to remain in F-1 status until April 1st of the following year or until their H-1B becomes effective, whichever is earlier.
+If the student is in a period of authorized Post-Completion or STEM OPT on the date the student becomes eligible for the cap-gap extension, the student’s Post-Completion or STEM OPT employment authorization is also automatically extended until April 1st.

 Eligibility Requirements